Cost of Long-Term Care in California in 2025

 Assisted Living Facilities

-These centers assist residents with ADLs but allow them to live as independently as possible.
+Assisted living facilities (ALFs) These centers assist residents with ADLs but allow them to live as independently as possible.
 The care needs of those in assisted living centers are less acute than nursing homes, though some assisted living facilities can take care of those with mild cognitive decline.
-They also maintain a fully trained staff, 24/7, with a registered nurse on call.
-All assisted living facilities must provide three meals a day to residents and provide onsite assistance with medication management.

 Nursing Home

-Nursing homes offer more skilled medical care for those in greater need of health-related assistance.
-This is what makes them the most expensive long-term care option listed here.
-A nursing home must have a trained staff with an onsite RN, or physician on site and awake, on duty 24 hours a day.
+A nursing home must have trained staff, with a registered nurse (RN) or physician on site and awake, on duty 24 hours a day.
 A nursing home provides skilled, intermediate, and custodial services in addition to medication management and meals.
 Nursing homes can handle those with more advanced cognitive decline as well.

-Care Type and Cost
+Care Type Influences the Cost

-Below we list median costs for long-term care, but it’s broken out by type of care, since the cost differs significantly between types.
+Below, we list median costs for long-term care, but it’s broken out by type of care since the cost differs significantly between types.

 Just as important as what type of care you need is how you’ll fund the caregiving.

-Below we’ve listed some basic payment options.
+Below, we’ve listed some basic payment options.
 Each should be researched more fully before deciding on a solution.

 Out-of-Pocket